 SHARED CORPORATE CULTURE

 Selecting a housing partner should be akin to hiring new people to handle your company’s temp living needs; in other words, you will be adding more than a vendor – you’re adding a partner that will work in tandem with your team.
 Do their business practices align with your organization’s standards?
-Make sure that whatever provider you choose is a good fit for your team, and your company.
+Make sure that whatever provider you choose is a good fit for your team and your company.
 Additionally, find out about their availability and ability to respond to any kind of emergency your interns or employees might have.
 Whether short- or long-term, you want to make sure that your housing partner will be there when your staff needs them.

 Ask specific questions regarding a potential corporate housing partner’s technology: How old is the platform/software?
 What reports can be run?
 Is the technology accessible to your company, or employees?
-Will your account be cloud-based, secure and password-protected?
+Will your account be cloud-based, secure, and password-protected?
 What kind of personal information is stored?
-Will you be able to track housing spends in real time?
+Will you be able to track housing spends in real-time?

 ACCOUNTING: (AUDITING / FUNDING / BILLING)

 One important topic to discuss is the physical location and supporting file systems of the accounting department: Is it isolated from all other offices with locked access points?
-Is the information systems with access to accounting data located only in segregated areas?
+Are the information systems with access to accounting data located only in segregated areas?
 Are all accounting documents located behind locked access points?
 Does the potential partner’s reconciliation process maintain source integrity?
-For Rental Relocation, we ensure accurate processing controls via a combination of batch, document matching, and general ledger code-checking controls; additionally, RRI utilizes reconciliation controls at the end of every month, including reconciling accounts receivable, accounts payable and property ledgers.
+For Rental Relocation, we ensure accurate processing controls via a combination of batch, document matching, and general ledger code-checking controls; additionally, RRI utilizes reconciliation controls at the end of every month, including reconciling accounts receivable, accounts payable, and property ledgers.